djsutherland/pummeler/README.md

 Regions are named like `AL_00_01`, which means Alabama's region number 01 in the 2000 geography, or `WY_10_02`, which is Wyoming's second region in the 2010 geography.
 There are also "superregions" which merge 2000 and 2010 geographies, named like `PA_merged_03`.

-**Note:** Alaska electoral districts are weird.
+**Note:** Alaskan electoral districts are weird.
 For now, I just lumped all of Alaska into one region.

 This was done in the Jupyter notebook [`notebooks/get regions.ipynb`](notebooks/get%20regions.ipynb).
 Centroids are calculated in [`notebooks/region centroids.ipynb`](notebooks/region%20centroids.ipynb), using a shapefile for counties [from here](https://geonet.esri.com/thread/24614).

 **TODO:** Could switch to precinct-level results, which should end up with more regions in the end.
-Results are available [here](http://projects.iq.harvard.edu/eda/data), including shapefiles if you go into the state-by-state section, so it shouldn't be *too* much work.
+2012 results are available [here](http://projects.iq.harvard.edu/eda/data), including shapefiles if you go into the state-by-state section, so it shouldn't be *too* much work there.
+I haven't found national precinct-level results for the 2016 election yet, but maybe somebody's done it.

 ### Preprocessing

-First, we need to sort the features by region and collect statistics about them so we can do the featurization.
+First, we need to sort the features by region, and collect statistics about them so we can do the featurization later.

 Run `pummel sort --version 2006-10 -z csv_pus.zip SORT_DIR`.
 (A few extra options are shown if you pass `--help`.)
 This will: